 What are the best science fiction movies for teens and tweens?
 Vote up the films that can best get kids into the genre!

 The Last Starfighter is a 1984 American space opera film directed by Nick Castle.
-The film tells the story of Alex Rogan, an average teenage boy recruited by an alien defense force to fight in an interstellar war.
+The film tells the story of Alex Rogan, an average teenage boy recruited by an alien defense force to fight in an interstellar conflict.
 It also featured Robert Preston, Dan O'Herlihy, Catherine Mary Stewart, Norman Snow and Kay E. Kuter.
 The Last Starfighter, along with Disney's Tron, has the distinction of being one of cinema's earliest films to use extensive computer-generated imagery to depict its many starships, environments and battle scenes.
-It is one of the first films to use CGI to represent "real-life" objects instead of a digital graphics.
-The Last Starfighter was Preston's final film role.
-His character, ...more on Wikipedia
+It is one of the first films to use CGI to represent "real-life" objects instead of a digital graphics. ...more on Wikipedia

 Actors: Wil Wheaton, Robert Preston, Catherine Mary Stewart, Barbara Bosson, Dan O'Herlihy, + more